Things to Do

 There are many state parks in the area as well.
 Mckerricher, Jug Handle, Russian Gulch, Big River, Van Damme and they all offer something different and unique.
 From private coves to scenic waterways and even a lighthouse.
 There’s a lot to explore within a short distance from the inn.

 Glass Beach – located in Ft.
-Bragg.
-If you follow the crowd, you will be underwhelmed with glass beach, Fort Bragg’s old dump.
-But take this route instead to see remnants of the real dump.
+Bragg it’s the byproduct of the ocean being used as a dump for debris from the 1907 earthquake that also hit San Francisco.
+If you follow the crowd, you will be underwhelmed with glass beach, but take this route instead to see remnants of the original dump site.
 Park at the Glass Beach lot and take the paved trail.
-Do not veer right with all the others, stay straight.
-When you get to the Cliffside, look to your left for two large concrete drainpipes.
-The area for you to explore is where the water from this drain pipe is landing.
-You can scurry down the cliff fairly easily by going down to the area to the left of the drainpipe.
-Going at low tide will reveal a molten metal area with a lot of small ceramic pieces embedded in the mass.
-The dump was periodically set afire to make more room available and the contents became metamorphic trash.
+Do not veer right with all the others, keep going straight.
+When you get to the Cliffside, look for two large concrete drain pipes.
+The area beneath these pipes, where the water from this drain pipe is landing is the place you want to explore.
+You can scurry down the cliff fairly easily by going down to the area to the left of the drain pipe.
+Going at low tide will reveal a molten metal beach area with a lot of small ceramic pieces embedded in the mass.
+The dump was periodically set afire to space available and the contents became metamorphic trash.
 Watch out for metal and glass.
 Wear safe shoes and be careful where you put your hands.

 E-Bikes.
 The village is very accessible for e-bikes.
 However, the state parks only allow certain ebikes on certain roads\trails.
 Click here for State Park e-bike policy.